The challenges with Prometheus monitoring at scale

 Prometheus was originally designed in the early days of cloud-native architectures — before organizations were seriously scaling their cloud-native applications.
 At scale, using Prometheus starts to introduce pain and problems for both the end users of the data as well as the team that manages it.
 Here are some of the ways that Prometheus management starts to break down at scale:

 Increased management overhead for SREs and platform teams

-Here’s a typical scenario that many users run into: You start out setting up one Prometheus instance to scrape your services, but as you either scale-up the number of instances per service — or scale-up the number of services — the data can no longer fit in a single Prometheus instance.
+Here’s a typical scenario that many users run into: you start out setting up one Prometheus instance to scrape your services, but as you either scale-up the number of instances per service — or scale-up the number of services — the data can no longer fit in a single Prometheus instance.
 In response, organizations will typically spin up another instance of Prometheus.
 However, this results in two separate instances with data split between them, leading to several additional challenges, the first of which is the additional management overhead from sharding.
 In order to keep the Prometheus instances balanced, you must set up a distributed architecture.
-This leads to several design decisions, for example: Do you shard across services or across service instances?
+This leads to several design decisions, raising questions like: do you shard across services or across service instances?
 You also will need to make sure you know how many metrics are exposed from each endpoint and how quickly the number of services or service instances is going to increase in order to split the data relatively evenly.

 Reduced productivity — due to cognitive overload — for developers

 One of the most critical, yet often overlooked, challenges with running multiple Prometheus instances is that it burdens developers with added cognitive load.
 Each time a user runs a query, they must first remember which instance to query their data from.
 In a system with only two or three instances, this may only add a few seconds, but in an environment with dozens of Prometheus instances, this creates a significant slowdown.
 On top of that, as you add more Prometheus instances and shard them further, historical data is not transitioned.
 The result is that the user may need to look across multiple instances for historical data.